cloudflare/quiche/README.rst

 handling connection state, while leaving I/O (including dealing with sockets) to the application.

+A live QUIC server based on quiche is available at ``https://quic.tech:4433/`` to be used for experimentation.

 Note that it is very experimental and unstable software, and many features are still in development.